Skip to Content

 Advanced Directives: Patients may designate any person as a decision-maker for care should they become unable to make these decisions.
 This includes designating a same-sex partner as a surrogate decision-maker.
 Advanced Directives agents are chosen by the Veteran and do not need to be biologically related.

-Documentation in Medical Records: Columbia VA Health Care System maintains the confidentiality of information about sexual orientation and gender identity as it does with all other private health information.
+Documentation in Medical Records: The Columbia VA Health Care System maintains the confidentiality of information about sexual orientation as it does with all other private health information.

-Changing Legal Name or Sex in Medical Records: Your name in your medical record will reflect your legal name.
-The sex in your medical record should reflect your self-identified gender.
-You have the right to request that your name and/or sex be updated as appropriate.
-There are established procedures for changing your legal name and sex.
+Changing Legal Name in Medical Records: Your name in your medical record will reflect your legal name.
+You have the right to request that your name be updated as appropriate.
+There are established procedures for changing your legal name.
 You can contact the VA Privacy Officer to learn more about the process.

 Preferred Name: VA has a Preferred Name field available for medical records.
-Veterans can contact the Enrollment and Eligibility Office to request that the name that you go by is entered in the Preferred Name field in your medical record.
-Once entered by the Enrollment staff, the name will be visible and follows the legal name in your medical record.
+Veterans can contact the Enrollment and Eligibility Office to request that the name which you go is entered in the Preferred Name field in your medical record.
+Once entered by the Enrollment staff, the name will be visible and follow the legal name in your medical record.
 No documentation is needed to update the Preferred Name field in your medical record.

 Pronouns: Your VA provider may not know what pronouns or terms you use.
 Let providers know the pronouns that you use and how you describe yourself and your partner(s), and they will start to use those words.
 If they make a mistake, let them know.
 Your provider wants to help you feel comfortable.